troykyo/dssloopholes.github.io/category/digitalization/Personalisation.md

 #### Enhanced Customer Engagement

 Personalization fosters a deeper level of customer engagement and satisfaction.
 By involving customers in the design process, companies can build stronger relationships and create a sense of loyalty.
-This engagement can lead to a shift in consumer behavior, with customers valuing and cherishing their personalized items rather than embracing fast fashion trends and disposable clothing.
+This engagement can lead to a shift in user behavior, with customers valuing and cherishing their personalized items rather than embracing fast fashion trends and disposable clothing.

 #### Data-Driven Insights

 Personalization generates valuable data on customer preferences and behavior.
-Companies can leverage this data to gain insights into consumer trends, allowing them to make informed decisions about production, inventory management, and sustainability initiatives.
+Companies can leverage this data to gain insights into user trends, allowing them to make informed decisions about production, inventory management, and sustainability initiatives.
 These data-driven insights help optimize the fashion supply chain, aligning production with demand and reducing waste.

 #### Circular Business Models